smithy-lang/smithy-kotlin/docs/design/event-streams.md

 The following types and service would be generated.

-NOTE: only the input and output types are shown, the other structures or unions in the model would be generated as described in [Kotlin Smithy Design](kotlin-smithy-sdk.md).
+NOTE: only the input and output types are shown, the other structures or unions in the model would be generated as described in [Kotlin Smithy Design](kotlin-smithy-sdk.md) with the exception of event stream members targeting errors which is described below in more detail.

 #### Input Event Streams